 On New Year’s Eve, Tesla opened a new showroom in Xinjiang, the remote region where “Chinese authorities are carrying out a campaign of forcible assimilation against religious minorities that has become a public-relations quagmire for Western brands”, The Wall Street Journal reported late on Monday.

-The bipartisan legislation, which passed the Senate by unanimous consent last week, bans imports of goods from the Xinjiang region unless individuals or companies demonstrate that the materials were made without forced labor, according to reports.
+According to reports, the bipartisan legislation passed the Senate by unanimous consent last week, bans imports of goods from the Xinjiang region unless individuals or companies demonstrate that the materials were made without forced labor.

 The bill, called the Uyghur Forced Labor Prevention Act, is the latest effort by the US to punish China for the alleged abuse of millions of Uyghurs and other Muslim minorities in Xinjiang.